m-rgba/hasura-django-starter/README.md

     - Routing for API endpoints

 ## Changing Secrets
-**You should update your secrets and passwords**, everything in this demo is for demonstration purposes.
+- **You should update your secrets and passwords**, everything in this demo is for demonstration purposes.

-You should be able to update everything by using the `docker-compose.yml` to configure.
+- You should be able to update everything by using the `docker-compose.yml` to configure your new secret key.

-If updating the admin password for Hasura, you'll also need to update the `./hasura/config.yaml` in order to use the **Creating New Migrations** section below.
+- If updating the admin password for Hasura, you'll also need to update the `./hasura/config.yaml` in order to use the **Creating New Migrations** section below.

+If you're running your Django container and would like to generate a new secret, you can do so by using the following command:

+    docker exec hds-django bash -c 'python -c "import secrets; print(secrets.token_urlsafe())"'

 ***Note**: if you're using a `$` as a character, you need to use `$$` for docker-compose to interpolate it as `$`*.